-The review copy was kindly sent by the publishers, Disney Hyperion Books.
+I can't wait to hear what my students say about this.
+I think this is a book that they, too, will return to time and time again.
+The review copy was kindly sent by the publishers, Penguin Random House.
+Illustrations are copyright ©2014 Christopher Myers.
 If you make a purchase using the Amazon links on this site, a small portion goes to Great Kid Books.
 Thank you for your support.

 ©2014 Mary Ann Scheuer, Great Kid Books